hail-is/hail/infra/gcp/README.md

   git clone https://github.com/hail-is/hail.git
   ```

+- If you are working from a branch, check out that branch now too.

 - In the $HAIL/infra directory, run

   ```
   ./install_bootstrap_dependencies.sh
   ```

-  At this point, log out and ssh back in (so that changes to group settings
+- At this point, log out and ssh back in (so that changes to group settings
   for Docker can be applied).

+---

-The following steps should be completed from
+- The following steps should be completed from
-  the $HAIL/infra/gcp directory, unless otherwise stated.
+  the $HAIL/infra/gcp directory (or wherever the changes are being staged), unless otherwise stated.
 - Run the following to authenticate docker and kubectl with the new artifact
   registry and kubernetes cluster, respectively.
 The `GKE_ZONE` is the zone of
   the GKE cluster and the `GAR_REGION` is the region of the artifact registry.